atifimal/courier-track/README.md

 `Point A` is far away from store more than 100 meter, courier enters 100 meter radius of store at `Point B`, than reaches `Point C` which is out of 100 meter radius, than reaches `Point D` enters radius again, all happens in less than 1 minute.<br>

-(To test entering same store in less than 1 minute)
+(To test reentering same store in less than 1 minute)

 ![test-02](src/main/resources/static/map-test-02-03.png)